 Saved with: 1nt 2 day Affordable Family Travel Adventures.
 By booking only 1 night in a town within 3 hours drive, we can leave early Sat morning spend a full day at the beach Sat and Sunday and drive home Sunday afternoon when the kids are exhausted.
 Making the cost of a 2 day beach treat affordable despite peak season hotel prices.

 We booked a 1nt stay for a quick weekend getaway to the beach.
 We had never been to New Hampshire so we figured why not.
 The beach is a nice beach, but the water is freezing.
-Thankfully its shallow but Michael barely went in the water though Livy didn’t seem to mind it as she loves to boogie board.
+Thankfully its shallow but our son barely went in the water though our daughter didn’t seem to mind it as she loves to boogie board.
 We didn’t have very good luck with restaurants either.
 I’m glad we went but it’s definitely not a place we would choose to return.

 Ocean City, MD